Hotspot Shield Prices: Fair or Not?

 Compatible Operating Systems, Devices and Browsers

-We tested out Hotspot Shield on Windows and Mac laptops primarily, but here’s a full list of the devices and browsers it works on:
+We tested out Hotspot Shield on Windows and Mac laptops primarily, which you can read about in our Hotspot Shield review, but here’s a full list of the devices and browsers it works on:

 If you choose to go with a Premium subscription, there are a good amount of different payment options for Hotspot Shield, including the following: